AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/DataRetrieval.md

 ## <a name="data">`Data View Data` </a>

 Retrieving data involves retrieving data values from the optionally grouped data items defined in the data view.
-The [mappings](Mappings.md) in the data view define the sources of data in each column, whereas the [index config](IndexConfig.md) and index data type define what data values populate each row.
+The [mappings](Mappings.md) in the data view define the sources of data in each column, whereas the [index config](IndexConfig.md) and index data type define which data values populate each row.

 Currently, only datetime interpolated data is supported.